Namchee/parsley/README.md

 ### What's the difference between this and CLI builders

 1. This package doesn't support pre-defined template other than flag aliases
-2. This package doesn't automatically read your arguments and parse it, you must provide the command string to it.
+2. This package doesn't automatically read your arguments and parse it, you must provide the string yourself.

 TL;DR: This is a more primitive package of CLI builders that only support simple parsing of commands.